vbookshelf/Wheat-Head-Auto-Counter/README.md

 [ Repo Under Construction ]

 <br>

-This is a free desktop wheat head counting tool that uses computer vision to detect and count wheat heads on images of wheat fields.
-The ouput image is interactive.
+Wheat head density is the number of wheat heads per unit ground area.
+It's an important measure that researchers use to determine wheat yield.
+To get this value researchers have to count the number of wheat heads on wheat field images.
+Manually counting wheat heads is tedious.
+This desktop app uses computer vision to automatically detect and count wheat heads on images of wheat fields.

+The app ouputs an interactive image.
 Clicking on a dot converts it into a bounding box.
-This feature makes it easier for a person to review the output image.
+This feature plus image zoom makes it easier for a person to review the output image.
 This a flask app running on the desktop.
 Internally the app is powered by a Yolov5m model that was trained on data from the Global Wheat Head Dataset 2021.
 <br>

 <br>